BioDataFuse/biohackarvix-2023/paper/paper.md

 During the biohackathon, we developed a tool named **BioDataFuse** to seamlessly integrate data resources on the fly, thus establishing a modular framework for data wrangling.
 By following the what-you-see-is-what-you-get (WYSIWYG) convention, BioDataFuse enables users to choose "how" the graph is built based on strategic decisions regarding the data sources of interest.
 Thus, it creates context-specific knowledge graphs around the user data.

 The tool consists of a backend and a front-end framework.
-The backend comprises a Python package, namely [pyBioDataFuse](https://pypi.org/project/pyBiodatafuse/), which assists in supporting various tool functionalities, whereas the user interface acts as the front-end, enhancing the tool's utility for non-programers.
+The backend comprises a Python package, namely [pyBiodatafuse](https://pypi.org/project/pyBiodatafuse/), which assists in supporting various tool functionalities, whereas the user interface acts as the front-end, enhancing the tool's utility for non-programers.

 # Goals for the biohackathon

 This project was multifaceted, and our objectives were to address the following four key aspects to advance the capabilities of *BioDataFuse*.

-1. **Extending data resources**: Part of the team set out to explore new data sources, subsequently creating annotator modules that adhered to the established structure within the *pyBioDataFuse* package.
+1. **Extending data resources**: Part of the team set out to explore new data sources, subsequently creating annotator modules that adhered to the established structure within the *pyBiodatafuse* package.
 These annotators sought to enhance the package's capabilities by integrating diverse and valuable biomedical data sources.
 2. **Generation of knowledge graphs**: The second major goal of the project was to devise a robust mechanism for transforming the collected data from the annotation phase into a graph data structure.
 This intermediary step was carefully designed to be Python-native, enabling flexible programmable filtering and manipulation of the graph.
 This design aimed to achieve a balance between the flexibility of Python-native manipulation and the robust visualization and analytical capabilities offered by widely-used platforms like [Cytoscape](https://cytoscape.org/) [@usesMethodIn:Shannon2003] and [Neo4j](https://neo4j.com/) [@usesMethodIn:noauthororeditorneo4j].
-3. **Data visualization**: Acknowledging the ability of graphical representation of data, we wanted to extend the capabilities of *pyBioDataFuse* with visualization functions for a quick summary of the underlying graph data.
+3. **Data visualization**: Acknowledging the ability of graphical representation of data, we wanted to extend the capabilities of *pyBiodatafuse* with visualization functions for a quick summary of the underlying graph data.
 4. **Use case based pipeline**: We wanted to build an end-to-end pipeline to test and support more types of input for the tool, including, but not limited to, metabolites, and the output table of the differential expression analysis.

 The ultimate goal of the *BioDataFuse* project is to evolve into a comprehensive toolkit that empowers users to explore, interpret, and visualize biomedical data seamlessly across a myriad of diverse biomedical resources.
 By fostering interoperability, *BioDataFuse* ensures that users can effortlessly navigate and extract meaningful insights from their context-specific biomedical graph.